SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 Modification of the broker deployment (or update) can be initiated by applying an updated broker spec with modified parameter values.
 Upgrade is a special modification where the broker's `spec.image.repository` and/or `spec.image.tag` has been modified.

->Note: there are limitations, some parameters cannot be modified or the updated values will be ignored.
-See these exceptions in the [Update Limitations](#update-limitations) section.
+>Note: There are limitations; some parameters cannot be modified or the updated values will be ignored.
+For details on these exceptions, see the [Update Limitations](#update-limitations) section.

 Applying a modified manifest example:
 ```sh